Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ![LP API - Buy example](../images/lp-api-buy.png)

-## Validate a Member
+## Member Validation

 The basic API call for all LCP partners is the member validation (MV).
-Applications on the LCP will submit an MV request to determine if a member exists and check the balance of a loyalty program member's account.
+Applications on the LCP will submit an MV request to confirm the validity of a member account and capture profile data to cater members' experience to their distinct needs and interests (e.g. with targeted offers).

 The MV is the only configurable call.
 As a Loyalty Partner, you define what data fields you receive and share with Applications.
+The more data, the more personalized Applications can be for your members.
+See what Points recommends in the [Member Data section](#member-data) below.

-An MV **request** body will contain a member's details (e.g. account ID, name) and an MV **response** confirms the validity of a member and may include additional member data.
+The LCP will make an MV **request** that will contain a member account's identifying details (e.g. account ID, name).
+In return, your webservice will provide an MV **response** that:
+1. Confirms the validity of a member and
+1. Includes the member's profile data

 Data fields in both the MV request and response are specified in their respective schemas.
 During the onboarding process, Points configures these schemas on your behalf.

-The following parameters are recommended for MV requests:
+You will receive the following parameters in MV requests:

 <table>
   <thead>